LucasWinkler/TurboGames/README.md

 ### Removing migrations.

-If you want to remove the migrations to rename it or just revert any changes you must delete the database from the SQL object window and then type:
+If you want to remove the migrations to rename them or just revert any changes you must delete the database from the SQL object window and then type:

 ```
 remove-migration